RefactorSecurity/redactor/README.md

 Redactor is a browser-based utility for redacting sensitive data across formats—HTTP requests and responses, configuration files, and more—so that confidential details stay private.
 It lets you sanitize payloads before sharing them with AI assistants like ChatGPT or Gemini so you can keep the structure that matters without leaking sensitive information.
 Paste any payload into the left editor, click **Redact**, and the right editor produces a structure-preserving version with sensitive information replaced by realistic placeholders.

+Use it instantly at [redactor.sh](https://redactor.sh), or clone this repository and self-host it with `python3 -m http.server`, `php -S localhost:8000`, or any static file server if you prefer running it locally/offline.

 ## Key Features

 - **Multi-format support** – Automatically detects JSON, XML/HTML, YAML, CSV, HTTP requests/responses, form-encoded payloads, and plain text; applies format-aware redaction rules.